patrickeklund/automaticBuild/docs/_posts/2017-12-09-github-pages.md

 title: Github Pages
 ---

+# github pages
+Information about how to set up git pages

 ## Updates to site
 Update site name, avatar and other options using the _config.yml file in the root of your repository